manoelmendonca/health_insurance/previous_versions/version_01/README-en.md

 ## 7.1.
 Splitting the Dataset into Training, Validation, and Testing Sets

-The available dataset, containing 381,109 records, was divided into three sets (section 1.2 of the code):
+The available dataset, containing 381,109 records, was divided into three sets (section 6.2 of the code):

 - Test set, with 127,024 records, to replicate the situation described by the client.
-- Training set, with 203,268 records, representing 80% of the remaining data.
+- Training set, with 201,439 records, representing 80% of the remaining data.
 - Validation set, with 50,817 records, representing 20% of the remaining data.

 The test set remained reserved for use in the final evaluation of the resulting ML algorithm (section 10 of the code).
-The training set was used to train the features' transformations (section 3 of the code).
 The training and validation sets were used for direct validation of the candidate algorithms (section 8.1 of the code).
-Later, the two sets were combined (i.e., with 254,085 records) for cross-validation of the algorithms (section 8.2 of the code).
+Later, the two sets were combined (i.e., with 252,256 records) for cross-validation of the algorithms (section 8.2 of the code).

 ## 7.2.
 Handling Imbalanced Classes

-The preliminary evaluation of the target variable "response" indicated that this is a classification case with imbalanced classes, with the class of interest present in only 12.2% of the records (section 1.3.4 of the code).
+The preliminary evaluation of the target variable "response" indicated that this is a classification case with imbalanced classes, with the class of interest present in only 12.26% of the records (section 1.3.4 of the code).

 ![banner](img/inbalanced_data.png)